Garyoook/webex-teams-python-bot/README.md

-# Cisco Webex Teams Bot: Getting Started
+# Cisco Webex Teams Bot Extensions:

 A Cisco Webex Teams bot is an automated user within the Webex Teams platform that can be interacted with, enhancing the user experience within an organisation.
-The following instructions will guide you through the steps required to create and run your own Cisco Webex Teams Bot.

 ## Prerequisites